microsoft/AnsibleLabs/README.md

 # Ansible Deployment Labs for Microsoft Azure

-This is a content of Ansible Labs originally presented at Red Hat Summit 2019.
+This is a collection of Ansible Labs originally presented at Red Hat Summit 2019.
+All labs perform various actions on Microsoft Azure using Ansible.
+Ansible >= 2.8 is required as well as the Ansible Modules for Azure.

 <b>Deploy and scale Microsoft Azure infrastructures and applications with Red Hat Ansible Automation.</b>
 <HR>